martinbudden/BabyCube/BC200/readme.md

 ![Right_Face_Stage_1_assembly](assemblies/Right_Face_Stage_1_assembly.png)

-1. Place the cork damper on the stepper motor and attach the motor to the frame.
+1. Place the cork damper on the stepper motor and bolt the motor to the frame.
+Note the cork damper is important as it provides thermal insulation between the stepper motor and the frame.
+Note orientation of the JST connector.
 2. Attach the toothed idler pulleys to the frame, separated by the washers as shown.
 3. Thread the zip ties through the frame, but do not tighten them yet, since the extruder motor cable will also go through the zip ties.